Hsherif2/Airline-Reservation-System/Projectroadmap.md

 - [ ] Make small updates and commit detailed messages to the repository:
     - [ ] Include at least six significant code changes
     - [ ] Each commit must explain what was updated and why
-- [ ] Design the interface for a Flask-based website
+- [ ] Design the interface possibly with Flask-based website
-- [ ] Build the Flask extension and integrate it with the Python
 - [ ] Test the usability and debug the application

 Sprint 3: